Get college credit for what you already know

 Procedures for Establishing Credit at UALR

-Departmental exams generally are graded in the department, and related reports are released from the department.
+Departmental exams are generally graded in the department, and the related reports are released from the department.
 The procedure for documenting credit is the same as described above.

-Decisions as to which tests are accepted are made by UALR faculty members.
-The minimum score required for each approved test has been set by the faculty of the department involved.
+Decisions regarding which tests are accepted and the minimum score required are made by UALR faculty members of the department involved.